ahmyasser/URLShortster/README.md

 # URLShortster

-# Make sure you have mongodb runing in the local machine or
+# Database
-# you can replace the MONGOURI value in index.js with a mongodb connection string.
+- Make sure you have mongodb runing in the local machine or you can replace the MONGOURI value in index.js with a mongodb connection string.

 # To run the Server test cases
 - npm test